bee-queue/bee-queue/docs/README.md

 - title: Robust
   details: Designed with concurrency, atomicity, and failure in mind.
 Each line of code has two lines of tests.
 - title: Runs At Scale
   details: Mixmax's back end uses Bee-Queue to process over a billion jobs every week.
-Read their <a href="https://mixmax.com/blog/bee-queue-v1-node-redis-queue" target="_blank">blog post.</a>
+Read their <a href="https://mixmax.com/blog/bee-queue-v1-node-redis-queue" target="_blank" rel="noopener">blog post.</a>
 - title: Modern JavaScript API
   details: A fluent interface for adding timeouts, retry policies, and delayed execution.
 Works great with async/await.
 - title: Widely Used